 Connecting flights

-- Arriving from outside the Schengen Area and connecting to a flight within the Schengen Area: check the "Arriving into the Netherlands" list.
-See if the country you are arriving from is on this list.
-If it is, you can use the eGates.
+- You are arriving from outside the Schengen area and flying to a country within the Schengen area.
+You are now entering the Schengen area.
+Check the list "Arriving into the Netherlands".
+Is the country that issued your passport on this list?
+If so, you can use the eGates.

-- Arriving from inside the Schengen Area and connecting to a flight outside the Schengen Area: check the "Departing from the Netherlands" list.
-See if the country you are departing to is on this list.
-If it is, you can use the eGates.
+- You are arriving from the Schengen area and flying to a country outside the Schengen area.
+You are now leaving the Schengen area.
+Check the list "Departing from the Netherlands".
+Is the country that issued your passport on this list?
+If so, you can use the eGates.

 How to use eGates